LLHolmes/war-oo-js/NOTES.md

   - Has PlayerOneCards - Array of Cards
   - Has PlayerTwoCards - Array of Cards
   - Can verify points of Cards
+  - Can play hand - verify points of Cards
-  - Can accept facedown Cards, then accept cards and verify points again upon a tie
+  - Can play tie - accept facedown Cards, then accept cards and verify points again upon a tie
   - Can give cards to player when trick is won

-#### Game
+#### Game play
-  - Can create players
+  - Create players
-  - Can create Cards
-  - Can shuffle Cards
-  - Can deal Cards
+  - Create Deck (which creates Cards)
+  - Shuffle Deck
+  - Deal Deck
+  - Loop through game:
-  - Can verify both Players have Cards ???
+    - verify both Players have Cards
-  - Can start Hands ???
+    - start a Hand ???